HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/Portletdevelopmentutilitiesandpagecreationsamples.md

 ## Introduction

-Developers can access a new repository of portlet development utilities to automate creating pages and pages from templates.
-Developers also have the option to deploy through DXClient.
-The git repository also contains samples using the DX Java API as a custom maven archetype to create a new JSR286 portlet that can also be deployed using DXClient.
+You can access a new repository of portlet development utilities to automate creating pages and pages from templates.
+You also have the option to deploy through DXClient.
+The git repository contains samples using the DX Java API as a custom maven archetype to create a new JSR286 portlet that can also be deployed using DXClient.

 ## Instructions